xieyuheng/inner/BELIEFS.md

 I also **belief** the use of _Design Patterns_ is a good way of recording knowledge that's easy to share.

+## Practical Effects

+I want to add OOP to lisp.

 ## Maybe Wrong

 <https://github.com/thma/LtuPatternFactory>